dfinity/ic-observability-stack/README.md

 # IC observability stack

 This collection of software lets you use your own equipment to observe the health and operation of the Internet Computer, or parts thereof.
+It is a code-first, fully automated, DevOps-oriented stack that lets you create and manage your own personal view into the workings of the Internet Computer.

 This stack can run either locally in a VirtualBox virtual machine, or in a remote machine designated by you.